eloj/radix-sorting/README.md

 However, the _main_ difference between this and the first variant is that we're no longer directly writing the output from the counts.
 Instead the counts are re-processed into a [prefix sum](https://en.wikipedia.org/wiki/Prefix_sum) (or _exclusive scan_) in the second loop.

-This gives us, for each input value, its first location in the sorted output array, i.e the value of `cnt[j]` tells us the array index at which to write the first _j_ to the output.
+This gives us, for each input value, its first location in the sorted output array, i.e the value of `cnt[j]` tells us the array index at which to write the first _j_ to the output, because `cnt[j]` contains the <em>sum count</em> of all elements that would precede ('sort lower than') _j_.

-For instance, `cnt[0]` will always be zero, because any `0` will always end up in the first position in the output. `cnt[1]` will contain how many zeroes precede the first `1`, `cnt[2]` will contain how many zeroes _and_ ones precede the first `2`, and so on.
+For instance, `cnt[0]` will always be zero, because any `0` will always end up in the first position in the output (we're assuming only positiv integers for now). `cnt[1]` will contain how many zeroes precede the first `1`, `cnt[2]` will contain how many zeroes _and_ ones precede the first `2`, and so on.

-In the sorting loop, we look up the output location for the key of the current entry, and write the entry there.
-We then increase the count of the prefix sum by one, which guarantees that the next same-keyed entry is written just after this one.
+In the sorting loop, we look up the output location for the key of the entry we're sorting, and write the entry there.
+We then increase the count of the prefix sum for that key by one, which guarantees that the next same-keyed entry is written just after.

 Because we are processing the input entries in order, from the lowest to the highest index, and preserving this order when we write them out, this sort is in essence _stable_.
 That said, it's a bit of a pointless distinction